Follow us on Facebook at https://www.facebook.com/deescalatewashington/

 The campaign includes families of persons killed or injured by police, civil rights groups, labor organizations, Tribes, Latinos, African Americans, immigrants, the Asian Pacific Islander communities, disability rights organizations, business, lawyers, the LGBTQ community, and others.

 What is the Goal?

 The goal is to save lives.
 This is accomplished through training and increased accountability.

 In all of 2016 there were twenty-nine people killed by police in Washington State.
 According to data compiled by the Washington Post, approximately one third of these twenty-nine showed signs of mental illness

-Already in 2017, as of December 2, there have been thirty-six people killed by police in this state.
+In 2017, forty-two people were killed by police in this state.

 How will the Initiative Save Lives?

 It will require violence de-escalation training so that the officers have the skills to avoid the use of deadly force where possible.
 And require training officers on interactions with persons in a mental health crisis.
 It puts directly into State law a state policy that officers must render first aid to save lives.
 The Initiative says it is a paramount duty to preserve lives.
 This will realign priorities and training.